Is Contact Cleaner Safe for Circuit Boards? — Guide

 Introduction

 For industries like aerospace, medical device manufacturing, and industrial equipment maintenance, a failed circuit board carries consequences well beyond repair costs: production halts, safety incidents, and compliance failures.
-The average cost of a single hour of unplanned downtime exceeds $300,000 for over 90% of mid-size and large enterprises.
+ITIC’s 2024 Hourly Cost of Downtime report found that the cost of hourly downtime exceeds $300,000 for 90% of firms, which makes preventive electronics maintenance important in industrial and commercial environments.

 Those stakes make cleaner selection matter more than most technicians realize.
 Contact cleaner is safe for circuit boards when chosen and applied correctly — but the wrong product or technique can cause more damage than the contamination itself.
 This guide explains how to use it safely, what to look for in a formulation, and which mistakes to avoid.